-'''

-09/13/01,10:08:55,Voltage,#02,ok,5.2,Volts

-09/13/01,10:08:55,Temperature,#12,critical,102,Degrees Celsius

-'''
+''' 09/13/01,10:08:55, Voltage, #02, ok, 5.2, Volts 09/13/01,10:08:55, Temperature, #12, critical, 102, Degrees Celsius '''

 - [-f threshold] Filters the display based on threshold.
 All sensors that are at the threshold and above will be displayed.
 For example, setting the threshold to CR displays all sensors with critical, non-recoverable, and unspecified conditions.
-Specify one of the following for threshold: - ok Operating in normal ranges. - nc Non-critical condition caused by a sensor outside of its normal ranges. - cr Critical condition that is potentially fatal to the system caused by a sensor exceeding its specified ratings. - nr Non-recoverable condition that has potential to damage hardware. - us Unspecified status indicating a fault whose severity is unknown. - [sensor] Specifies the sensor group to display.
+Specify one of the following for threshold: - ok Operating in normal ranges. - no Non-critical condition caused by a sensor outside of its normal ranges. - Critical condition that is potentially fatal to the system caused by a sensor exceeding its specified ratings. - nr Non-recoverable condition that has potential to damage hardware. - us Unspecified status indicating a fault whose severity is unknown.

+[sensor]

+Specifies the sensor group to display.
 If you do not specify a sensor group, the command displays all groups for which there is information.
+Specify one of the following for sensor: